Holland & Knight LLP - The Inside View

 Recruitment

-Holland & Knight seeks students of substance from diverse backgrounds with superior academics, leadership skills, involvement in extracurricular activities and demonstrated commitment to their communities.
-We look for candidates who have the desire and ethical foundation to make significant contributions as lawyers to the firm, the profession and in the community.
-We have been very successful in hiring students who meet these criteria, and our firm as a whole reflects these values.
+Holland & Knight seeks students of substance with superior academics, leadership skills, involvement in extracurricular activities and demonstrated commitment to their communities.
+We look for candidates who have the desire and ethical foundation to be significant lawyers in the firm, in the profession and in the community.
+We have been very successful in hiring students who meet these criteria, and as a result, our firm as a whole reflects these characteristics.

 Recruitment website: www.hklaw.com